 During pregnancy the psychologist can help expectant moms mitigate some of the stress and express their concerns or anxieties about becoming a parent; it can provide a non-judgmental and supportive sounding board, where new moms can talk openly about forbidden topics, such as fear and regret.

 Post pregnancy – there are several therapeutic approaches that are effective in helping to overcome any difficulties you may be experiencing after the birth of your child.
 One such approach is Cognitive Behavioural Therapy (CBT).

 This is a type of therapy based on the idea that unhelpful and unrealistic thinking leads to negative behaviour.
 CBT aims to break this cycle and find new ways of thinking that can help you behave in a more positive way.
 For example, some women have unrealistic expectations about what being a mum is like and feel they should never make mistakes.
 As part of CBT, you’ll be encouraged to see that these thoughts are unhelpful and discuss ways to think more positively.

-If you want to make an appointment to see Dr Deborah Walton, Chartered Clinical Psychologist, please contact 3fivetwo Healthcare on 028 9066 7878 or mention it to your healthcare professional.
+If you want to make an appointment to see Dr Deborah Walton, Chartered Clinical Psychologist, please contact Kingsbridge Private Hospital on 028 9066 7878 or mention it to your healthcare professional.